 Pregnant mothers find that chiropractic adjustments improve the comfort of their pregnancy and make delivery easier for themselves and their baby.

 PLEASE NOTE: Dr. Lauren specializes in caring for expectant mothers.

 Do I have to have x-rays taken before I can undergo chiropractic care?

-In the unusual event that Dr. Weisel determines x-rays are necessary, he has radiology privileges at Mercy Health Center of Lake, and can order any necessary tests.
+In the unusual event that our doctors determine x-rays are necessary, we have radiology privileges at Mercy Health Center of Lake and can order any necessary tests.